samu/ruva/README.md

 You can define the same condition in a file with ".ruva" as extension:

     any
-      name matches lisa or simon or samuel age is between 18 and 28
+      name matches daniel or jonas or samuel age is between 18 and 28
-      city matches zurich or /st. gallen/
+      city matches zurich or /new york/

 Then you load it: